Who5673/genpasswd/README.md

 ```
 If it returns to a version, it means that you have installed password-generator.
 <br>
+- **Install via gdebi**:
-- If you use GDebi Package Installer to install, please install gdebi via apt or software/app center first:
+Please make sure that you have installed gdebi via apt or software/app center first:
 ```
 sudo apt update && sudo apt --yes install gdebi
 ```